john-cd/rust_howto/bk/drafts/other/architecture/common_architectures.md

 - Event Producers and Consumers: Systems or components communicate by emitting and responding to events.
 - Event Bus/Queue: Acts as a mediator for events, often using tools like `Kafka`, `RabbitMQ`, or other message brokers.
-- Asynchronous Communication: Components operate independently and interact via events.
+- [Asynchronous][p-asynchronous] Communication: Components operate independently and interact via events.
 - Often implemented with libraries like [`tokio`][c-tokio]⮳{{hi:tokio}} or [`async-std`][c-async_std]⮳{{hi:async-std}}.

 See [[asynchronous | Asynchronous]] and [[amqp | AMQP]].